 Whilst the mean results were not unexpected, individual results varied considerably between participants.
 From a teaching perspective this was fascinating and there is much we can glean, both at an individual and instructor level, to help improve the benefits we get from Nordic walking.

-For example, a small difference in time with and without poles could mean any of the below:
+For example, a small difference in time with and without poles could mean any of the following:

 - Your fitness levels are high with good adaptation of Nordic walking principles (heel/toe roll, gluteal engagement etc) to ordinary walking